Seven New Directors Join Topaz Museum Board

-Historical aerial view of Topaz Camp
+Aerial view of Topaz Camp

 After President Ronald Reagan signed the Civil Liberties Act of 1988, President George H.W.
 Bush issued a formal apology and monetary compensation to all living survivors.
 The events and causes of this tragic page in history must never be forgotten.
-If we can understand what occurred and why, we can be more vigilant making certain a similar denial of civil rights will never happen to any other Americans.
+If we can understand what occurred and why, we can be more vigilant to make certain a similar denial of civil rights will never happen to any other Americans.

 Topaz Museum exterior